Ex-Texas Star WR Limas Sweed Has Brain Disorders, Blames Concussions

 — Celeb News Now (@CNNcelebnews) March 28, 2019

 Once Sweed’s stint in college came to an end, he was picked by the Pittsburgh Steelers during the 2nd round of the 2008 NFL Draft.
 However, as great as he was in college, he never again achieved that level of success playing football again.
 Sweed’s pro football career was short-lived and he retired after two years.
-During his 2008 and 2009 NFL seasons with the Pittsburgh Steelers, Sweed caught seven passes for 69 yards while playing during the regular-season.
+During his 2008 and 2009 NFL seasons with the Pittsburgh Steelers, Sweed caught seven passes for 69 yards while playing during the regular season.
 In 2019, Sweed sat out the entire season after experiencing an Achilles injury, and waived as injured when he hurt his shoulder in 2011.